New International Student:

 - Inquire about required courses to take during your first year at UCI.

-- Also, inquire about eligiblity to obtain an individual tax identification number and completing your tax forms.
+- Also, inquire about eligibility to obtain an individual tax identification number and completing your tax forms.

 Attend Both New Graduate Student Orientations

-- The International Graduate Welcome and Orientation and Campuswide Graduate Welcome and Orientation is on Friday, September 25, 2020.
+- The International Graduate Welcome and Orientation will be virtual.
+Information regarding Graduate Welcome and Orientation has been sent to you through email.

-- Your school, department, or acadmeic program may also conduct an orientation for new graduate students.
+- Your school, department, or academic program may also conduct an orientation for new graduate students.

 - The Graduate Division website lists all graduate degree programs and their websites.
 Use it to find orientation information for your program or contact your program directly.